 The iBasso SR1 is rated at 22Ω and 10dB SPL.
-Do not let that relatively easy looking spec rating fool you, however.
+Do not let that relatively easy-looking spec rating fool you, however.
 The SR1 can scale and does need decent power to sound at its best.
-It is not so much that it is ‘hard to drive’, that 22Ω rating and relatively efficient SPL does mean it will get loud quick enough on moderate DAP sources.
+It is not so much that it is ‘hard to drive’, that 22Ω rating and relatively efficient SPL do mean it will get loud quickly enough on moderate DAP sources.

 However, is not really until you start pushing out some quality signal with decent power that you start to hear how well the SR1 can scale with a good amp.
 More than that, the choice of setup will influence the sound you hear on the SR1.

 For example, with a starter budget DAP such as Sony’s A35 the treble was incredibly lean and the bass super soft and not terribly well defined.
 You could be forgiven for thinking the SR1 was a decidedly V-shaped consumer-level headphone.